Skip to content

 • Other co-occurring conditions (like bipolar disorder or PTSD)

-A psychiatrist or primary care doctor in Grand Rapids (for example, through Spectrum Health, Trinity Health Grand Rapids, Metro Health, Mercy Health, or a local clinic) can work with you to decide whether medication may be helpful as part of your overall treatment plan.
+A psychiatrist or primary care doctor in Grand Rapids (for example, through Corewell Health, Trinity Health Grand Rapids, and University of Michigan Health-West, or a local clinic) can work with you to decide whether medication may be helpful as part of your overall treatment plan.

 Community-Based Care vs. Hospital Care